 We found that the Laboratory complied with the NDIS participation requirements we reviewed.
+Specifically, we found that the Laboratory maintained adequate security over its facilities and CODIS servers, submitted the required background information on all CODIS users to the FBI, kept records showing all CODIS users were properly trained, and followed NDIS match procedures.
 The results of our audit are described in more detail below.

 - We interviewed the CODIS Administrator and conducted a walk-through tour of the building and the Laboratory.
 We identified no material concerns regarding the Laboratory's procedures for securing the CODIS server or the Laboratory's facilities. - We interviewed the CODIS Administrator and reviewed documents to determine that the Laboratory provided appropriate personnel with copies of the NDIS procedures manual.
-We interviewed two CODIS users and determined that they both understood NDIS procedures and could access the procedures on the FBI's Criminal Justice Information System Wide Area Network (CJIS/WAN). - We reviewed certificates of completion for the CODIS users.
-All had completed the DNA Records Acceptable at NDIS training accessible on the CJIS/WAN during the last 2 years. - For each CODIS user, the Laboratory is required to send certain background and security information to the FBI.
+We interviewed two CODIS users and determined that they both understood NDIS procedures and could access the procedures on the FBI's Criminal Justice Information System Wide Area Network. - We verified with the FBI that all Laboratory CODIS users have completed the 2010 DNA Records Acceptable at NDIS training. - For each CODIS user, the Laboratory is required to send certain background and security information to the FBI.
 We verified that the Laboratory submitted the required information to the FBI.